Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/logging-from-extension.md

 # Extension logging

-You should use the Experience Platform SDK logging API to print a message from the extension code.
+It is recommended that you use the Experience Platform SDK logging API to print a message from the extension code.
 The Experience Platform SDKs provide the `setLogLevel` API, which is used to set one of the following logging modes:

 * VERBOSE
 * DEBUG